 By Jeff R. Wilhelm, JD

-The most popular reason but ironically the least important of the three for having retiree life insurance is to pay for final expenses such as funeral home costs and burial expenses.
+If you do not have at least $2 million saved for retirement, there are at least three good reasons for having life insurance as a retiree.
+The most popular reason but least important is to pay for final expenses such as funeral home costs and burial expenses.
 Most people do not want to leave their spouse or adult children with $25,000 or so in final expenses when they die.
-However, by the time a person is age 65 or older, they should already have saved and set aside the money for that purpose.
-If not, they should consider the approach set forth in my companion article entitled “The Truth about Final Expense Insurance” for the best way to responsibly address this need.
+By the time a person is age 65 or older, they should ideally already have saved or set aside enough money for that purpose.
+If not, then life insurance is a good way to address this need.
+For more details on this, please go to our, The Truth About Final Expense Insurance, page.

 Prescott, Arizona Resource

-Otto & Wilhelm Insurance is the quad-city areas independent insurance specialist agency.
+Prescott Health and Life is the quad-city areas independent insurance specialist agency.
 We represent over forty of the nation's top insurance carriers.
 We will research and work with you to find the insurance plan that fits your lifestyle and budget.

-Copyright 2017.
 All Rights Reserved.
-Otto & Wilhelm Insurance, Prescott, Arizona 86301
+Copyright: Prescott Health & Life, Prescott, AZ 86301